ejp-lab/EJPLab_Computational_Projects/SRS2020/Executable/README.md

 # Binary to Run SRS2020

+__This Page is outdated look at the Demo Folder for Most Updated Files and Versions__
 ## Accessing executable
 Due to size limit restriction of github, the executable is available for freely at the given google drive link. https://bit.ly/2Qv5iEq